-In the Solvency II balance sheet, deferred tax assets and liabilities are recognised and valued in accordance with IFRS (reference is made to section D.1 'Assets'- Other assets).
-However, due to the differences in valuation of assets and liabilities as set out in sections D.1 'Assets', D.2 'Insurance and investment contracts' and D.3 'Other liabilities'.
-Differences due to a different scope of consolidation amounted to EUR -302 million as at 31 December 2023.
+In the Solvency II balance sheet, deferred tax assets and liabilities are recognised and valued in accordance with IFRS (reference is made to section D.1 'Assets' - Other assets).
+However, due to the differences in valuation of assets and liabilities as set out in sections D.1 'Assets', D.2 'Insurance and investment contracts' and D.3 'Other liabilities', the reported deferred tax assets and liabilities differ between IFRS and Solvency II.
+Differences due to a different scope of consolidation amounted to EUR -139 million as at 31 December 2024.

 On the Solvency II balance sheet the deferred tax assets and liabilities are netted against each other to the extent allowed by the fiscal limits on offsetting (projected) tax gains and losses per (each future) year.
-As of 31 December 2023, the deferred tax asset on the Solvency II balance sheet was EUR 1,478 million, while the deferred tax liability was EUR 97 million.
+As of 31 December 2024, the deferred tax asset on the Solvency II balance sheet was EUR 1,497 million, while the deferred tax liability was EUR 0 million.